Strange metals and planckian transport in a gapless phase from spatially random interactions

 Similarly important is the introduction of spatial correlation in the disordered interactions, $\overline{g'_{\boldsymbol{r}_1} g'_{\boldsymbol{r}_2}} \neq \delta_{\boldsymbol{r}_1,\boldsymbol{r}_2}$.
 Intrinsic structural correlations are ubiquitous in doped compounds such as cuprates \cite{Greven2024structuralcorrelations, Ricci_CDW_puddles_2015}.
 Correlated potential disorder has also been argued to bolster superconductivity \cite{NeverovNatComm2022_correlated_disorder}.
 Like a nonzero $g$, correlations in $g'_{\boldsymbol{r}}$ would also reintroduce the ordering wavevector and therefore could also play a role in the physics of the pseudogap.

-Ultimately, we are most interested in simulating the most realistic model possible.
+Ultimately, we are interested in simulating the most realistic model possible.
 This includes the theory without the doubling of fermion flavor, i.e. $N_f = 1$.
 From perturbative arguments, we expect this theory to have an effective coupling strength in the infrared that is two times larger.
-Naively, this would lead to a doubling of the universal Planckian coefficient $\alpha_0$ to $\alpha_0 \approx 0.8$, which would be closer to the $\alpha_0 \sim \mathcal{O}(1)$ values observed in cuprates \cite{Legros2019, RamshawNature2021}.
+Naively, this would lead to a doubling of the maximal planckian coefficient to $\alpha_0 \approx 0.8$, which would be closer to the $\alpha_0 \sim \mathcal{O}(1)$ values observed in cuprates \cite{Legros2019, RamshawNature2021}.
 Additionally, a larger effective coupling strength should lead to an increase of the superconducting transition temperature, possibly pushing superconductivity (which is absent in our present study) into our numerically accessible temperature window.
 However, in order to simulate such a theory, we need the ability to compute inverse square roots of the fermion matrices.
-Such computations generally fall under the category of rational HMC \cite{clark2006rational}, and are a technical advance to be made in future work.
+Such computations generally fall under the ambit of rational HMC \cite{clark2006rational}, and are a technical advance to be made in future work.